dedoc/scramble/docs/usage/request.md

 PUT /todo-items/{todoItem}
 ```

 `todoItem` is added to the docs as a route parameter.
-When `todoItem` is a route parameter that uses model binding, Scramble will automatically set a type to `integer` and a description will be added in format `The todo item ID`.
+When `todoItem` is a route parameter that uses model binding, Scramble will automatically set a type to `integer` (or `string`, if UUID is used as a key) and a description will be added in format `The todo item ID`.

 You can override the parameter type and description in docs by providing a PhpDoc comment to the controller's method.
 ```php